 UPDATE: A&D (or AnD as it also seems to call itself) has published a rebuttal to this post…sort of, since it doesn’t address any of the points I’ve made above, and really just boils down to “mean people are saying we’re bad, but we’re really not, we promise!”

 – Webnovel (sometimes dubbed “the Wattpad of Asia”).
 I’ve seen a number of its solicitations, and though I haven’t yet seen a contract (Webnovel offers both exclusive and non-exclusive contracts), online discussions by authors who publish on the platform suggest that it has problems along the lines of those discussed above.
+(UPDATE: I’ve finally managed to get my hands on a Webnovel contract, and it’s not good.)

-– iReader is a mobile reading app that’s soliciting writers with non-exclusive contract offers.
+– iReader is a serialized fiction app that’s soliciting writers with non-exclusive contract offers.
 It’s a good deal more professional-seeming than some of the others mentioned here, and, also unlike some of the others, its representatives are willing to answer questions and even do a little negotiating.
 Its contract is also less predatory than many.
 Even so, there are issues, including net profit royalties, a most favored nation clause that could limit non-exclusivity, and no option for termination by the author (although the grant term is limited to 5 years).

 – Readict/VitalTek.
 This company asks writers to provide a sample of their work, which they’ll display for a couple of weeks to gauge reader feedback and gather “data”, whatever that means (here are the Terms and Conditions of submission).
 At the end of that period, they’ll decide whether they want to offer a contract, which can be exclusive or non-exclusive.